kjoos22/mastermind/README.md

 This version contains the following features beyond the base project prompt:
 1. Selectable difficulties of easy, medium and hard which are 3 digit codes in 8 rounds, 4 digit codes in 10 rounds, and 5 digit codes in 12 rounds, respectively.
 2. Associated Rails based backend for storing players and their stats between play sessions.
+3. Player profiles are passworded.
+4. Player names must be unique.
-3. Ability to sign up/in/out.
+5. Ability to sign up/in/out.
-4. Ability to review currently signed in player's stats, rank (detailed bellow), and top 5 players of all time.
+6. Ability to review currently signed in player's stats, rank (detailed bellow), and top 5 players of all time.
-5. Ability to view game rules.
+7. Ability to view game rules.

 ## Scoring and Player Ranks
 Upon winning, players earn points based on the number of guessess remaining and a difficulty multiplier.
 The formula is: